Anastasia-Labs/data-structures/closeout-report/trifecta-of-data-structures.typ

 - *Flexibility and efficiency with Linked Lists:*  Leveraging Plutarch's functional programming paradigm and Aiken's robust type system to create Linked Lists that are both efficient and easy to maintain, highlighted the importance of designing for efficient insertion and deletion operations.

 - *Managing mutable data with Tries:*  We learned to optimize storage by sharing common prefixes and implementing fast update and lookup operations.
+This expertise was further demonstrated through our collaboration with SundaeSwap.

-- *Further experience with Plutarch and Aiken:* We got to appreciate Plutarch’s ability to provide more efficient and precise control over data structures, facilitating the construction of intricate data structures and optimizing the performance of smart contracts on the Cardano blockchain. as well as Aiken's expressive syntax and strong typing system  which contributed to writing clear and maintainable code.
+- *Further experience with Plutarch and Aiken:* We got to appreciate Plutarch’s ability to provide more efficient and precise control over data structures, facilitating the construction of intricate data structures and optimizing the performance of smart contracts on the Cardano blockchain because it oprates at a much lower level.
+Aiken's expressive syntax and strong typing system  also contributed to writing more clear and maintainable code.

 #v(10mm)